Collagen: Does It Actually Work?

 This is the claim with the least support.
 There’s no meta-analysis for collagen and gut health.
 None.

-The only RCT (Taylor 2022) was tiny.
-Just 20 people.
-It found no benefit for gut permeability.
 One uncontrolled study (Abrahams 2022) had a 65% dropout rate.
 That’s so high you can’t draw any conclusions from it.

 And here’s a twist: an animal study found collagen actually worsened colitis in mice.
 That’s not proof it’ll harm humans, but it’s definitely not encouraging.